 §102-192.35What definitions apply to this part?

 The following definitions apply to this part:

-Agency mail manager means the person who manages the overall mail communications program of a Federal agency.
+Agency mail manager means the person who manages the overall mail management program of a Federal agency.

 (1) Express mail.

 Commercial payment process means paying for postage using the United States Postal Service's Centralized Account Processing System or another payment approach used by the private sector.

 Commingling means combining outgoing mail from one facility or agency with outgoing mail from at least one other source.

 Consolidation means the process of combining into a container two or more pieces of mail directed to the same addressee or installation on the same day.